temporalio/documentation/docs/references/configuration.md

 The following top level configuration items are required:

+### numHistoryShards

-- `numHistoryShards` - _required_ - the number of history shards to create when initializing the cluster.
+_Required_ - The number of history shards to create when initializing the Cluster.

-  - **Warning**: This value is immutable and will be ignored after the first run.
-Please ensure you set this value appropriately high enough to scale with the worst case peak load for this cluster.
+**Warning**: This value is immutable and will be ignored after the first run.
+Please ensure you set this value appropriately high enough to scale with the worst case peak load for this Cluster.

+### defaultStore

-- `defaultStore` - _required_ - the name of the data store definition that should be used by the Temporal server.
+_Required_ - The name of the data store definition that should be used by the Temporal server.

+### visibilityStore

-- `visibilityStore` - _required_ - the name of the data store definition that should be used by the Temporal visibility server.
+_Required_ - the name of the data store definition that should be used by the Temporal visibility server.

+### datastores

-- `datastores` - _required_ - contains named data store definitions to be referenced.
+_Required_ - contains named data store definitions to be referenced.

-  - Each definition is defined with a heading declaring a name (ie: `default:` and `visibility:` above), which contains a data store definition.
+Each definition is defined with a heading declaring a name (ie: `default:` and `visibility:` above), which contains a data store definition.

-  - data store definitions must be either `cassandra` or `sql`.
+Data store definitions must be either `cassandra` or `sql`.

+#### cassandra

 A `cassandra` data store definition can contain the following values:

-- `hosts` - _required_ - "," separated Cassandra endpoints, e.g. "192.168.1.2,192.168.1.3,192.168.1.4".
+- `hosts`: _Required_ - "," separated Cassandra endpoints, e.g. "192.168.1.2,192.168.1.3,192.168.1.4".
-- `port` - default: 9042 - Cassandra port used for connection by `gocql` client.
+- `port`: Default: 9042 - Cassandra port used for connection by `gocql` client.
-- `user` - Cassandra username used for authentication by `gocql` client.
+- `user`: Cassandra username used for authentication by `gocql` client.
-- `password` - Cassandra password used for authentication by `gocql` client.
+- `password`: Cassandra password used for authentication by `gocql` client.
-- `keyspace` - _required_ - the Cassandra keyspace.
+- `keyspace`: _Required_ - the Cassandra keyspace.
-- `datacenter` - the data center filter arg for Cassandra.
+- `datacenter`: The data center filter arg for Cassandra.
-- `maxConns` - the max number of connections to this data store for a single TLS configuration.
+- `maxConns`: The max number of connections to this data store for a single TLS configuration.
-- `tls` - See TLS below.
+- `tls`: See TLS below.

+#### sql

 A `sql` data store definition can contain the following values:

-- `user` - username used for authentication.
+- `user`: Username used for authentication.
-- `password` - password used for authentication.
+- `password`: Password used for authentication.
-- `pluginName` - _required_ - SQL database type.
+- `pluginName`: _Required_ - SQL database type.
   - _Valid values_: `mysql` or `postgres`.
 - `databaseName` - _required_ - the name of SQL database to connect to.
 - `connectAddr` - _required_ - the remote address of the database, e.g. "192.168.1.2".